tstack/lnav/docs/source/ui.rst

    are received and processed.

 The timeline view [#]_ visualizes operations over time.
 The operations are identified by the "opid" field defined in the log format.
+If the format does not define an OP ID, you can set one manually by doing an :code:`UPDATE` of the :code:`log_opid` column on the log vtable.

 In the view, there is a header that shows the overall time span, the narrowed time span around the focused line, and the column headers.
 Each row in the view shows the following: